Build LinkedIn Authority in 90 Days

 Final authority score check at day 90

-Use the LinkedIn ranking tool to see where you stand compared to your peers.
-At this stage, you should see a significant jump in search appearances and inbound inquiries.
+Use the linkedin ranking tool to perform your final 90-day check.
+Compare this to your day 0 baseline.
+At this stage, you should see a significant increase in search appearances and inbound connection requests from your target industry, signaling that your authority is now self-sustaining.

 Common Mistakes That Slow Your 90-Day Progress